-Did you know cloud deployment brings the opportunity to redefine many of your legacy business processes and workflows in a way that leverages these more open, connected, instantaneous integration paths?
+Cloud deployment brings the opportunity to redefine many legacy business processes and workflows in a way that leverages more connected, instantaneous integration paths.

 Here’s 7 reasons to strongly consider moving your Epicor ERP to the cloud!

 - Cloud Economics: Early value propositions for cloud deployment tended to focus on economic and financial justification—for good reason.
 Despite the cloud having subsequently proven its value beyond just good financial sense, there is no doubt that for companies of all sizes the economics of cloud deployment are undeniably compelling, with Epicor Cloud ERP deployments often running as high as 40 percent less than their on-premises deployment parallel.
 Not being as capital intensive as an on-premises deployment (because of the subscription-based pricing model).
 Many capital-constrained companies pursue the cloud because it doesn’t place the same demands on their cash flow as the major up-front capital investment typical of legacy deployments.

 - Cloud Scalability: Better and more instant scalability, allowing clients to add users to their system on demand and saving them from having to invest in hardware and software at the “high water mark.”
 This is a significant benefit once your system has gone live—allowing you to grow your system without the need to scale corresponding hardware and infrastructure investments.
 Leveraged thoughtfully, most clients have also used this scalability to ensure they are subscribing to the right number of users for each stage of your deployment, and occasionally to support seasonal business fluctuations.

 - Server Savings: Think about all the costs of running the servers yourself.
 When you consider electricity, cooling systems, backup systems, and remote access technologies, the true costs of